SixPivot/AzureDevopsDeploymentDashboard/extension/DEV_GUIDE.md

 1. enter "sixpivot" as the organisation.
 1. Now go to the sixpivot org in azure devops and go to settings -> extensions `https://dev.azure.com/sixpivot/_settings/extensions`
 1. Go to the Shared tab
 1. Install the extension.

 ### Debug in VS Code

 1. In VS Code, press **F5** to start debugging (making sure the webpack-dev-server is still running).
 The default launch configuration should be set to ~~**Launch Firefox**~~ this should work now.

     > ~~Chrome configurations are included in the sample as well in case the Debugger for Chrome extension eventually supports iframes.
 However, debugging iframes is only supported in the Debugger for Firefox extension at this time.~~ this should work now.

 1. Allow the `localhost:3000` certificate again and log into your Azure DevOps account.

     > If you leave the Firefox window open that VS Code launches, the debugger will reattach instead of starting a clean Firefox instance each time.

 1. Navigate to your extension and set a breakpoint in a method in VS Code.
 You should see that breakpoint hit when that method executes.

+## Before committing code

+Before committing your code.
+Run `npm run prettier-check` to validate the code with prettier.
+Either fix issues (error or warnings) manually or run `npm run prettier-write` to let prettier do the job for you.
+Please note that this could update files your didn't touch.

+The pre-commit hook will prevent you from commiting code if prettier encounters errors code.

 ## Developer resources